The Midnight Meat Train: Plot

-He boards the train as Mahogany completes his nightly massacre and corners Maya.
-Leon attacks the murderer with a knife, and the two fight in between the swinging human flesh.
+Leon boards the train right before Mahogany completes his latest killing and corners a defenseless Maya.
+He attacks Mahogany with a knife, and the two fight in between the swinging human flesh.
 Human body parts are ripped, thrown, and used as weapons.
 Jurgis, hung from a meat hook, dies when he is gutted.
 The train reaches its final stop, a cavernous abandoned station filled with skulls and decomposing bodies.
-The conductor appears, advising Leon and Maya to "step away from the meat."
-The true purpose of the abandoned station is revealed, as reptilian creatures enter the car and consume the bodies of the murdered passengers.
+A conductor soon appears and asks Leon and Maya to "step away from the meat."
+The true purpose of the abandoned station is revealed as reptilian creatures enter the car and start eating the bodies of the murdered passengers.
 Leon and Maya flee into the cavern.
-Mahogany, battered, fights to the death with Leon.
-After Leon stabs a broken femur through his throat, Mahogany only grins in his dying throes, saying, "Welcome!"
+Mahogany, battered, reappears and fights Leon, who stabs a broken femur through Mahogany's throat, killing him.

-The conductor tells Leon the creatures have lived beneath the city long before the subway was constructed, and the butcher's job is to feed them each night to keep them from attacking subway riders during the day.
-He picks up Leon and, with the same supernatural strength as the deceased butcher, rips out Leon's tongue and eats it.
+The same conductor tells Leon the creatures had lived beneath the city long before the subway was constructed, and the butcher's job is to feed them each night to keep them from attacking subway riders during the day.
+He picks up a weakened Leon and, with the same supernatural strength as Mahogany, rips out Leon's tongue and eats it.
 The conductor brings Leon's attention to Maya, who has been knocked unconscious and is lying on a pile of bones.
-The conductor forces Leon to watch as he cuts Maya's chest open to remove her heart.
+The conductor forces Leon to watch as he cuts Maya's chest open and removes her heart.
 He says that, having killed the butcher, Leon must take his place.

-Detective Hadley hands the train schedule to the new butcher, who wears a ring with the symbol of the group that feeds the creatures.
-The killer walks onto the midnight train and reveals himself as Leon.
+Sometime later, Hadley hands a train schedule to the new "butcher", who wears a ring with the symbol of the group that feeds the creatures.
+The butcher is revealed to be Leon as he boards the midnight train.

 Cast

 Production

 The film's original director, Patrick Tatopoulos, originally planned to shoot the film in 2005 in New York City and Montreal.
 Tatopoulos left the production in 2006 and was replaced by Ryuhei Kitamura.
 Shooting was moved to Los Angeles, due to the prohibitive cost of shooting in New York City.
 Various locations, including the L.A.
 Metro subway system, were used instead.
-Shooting began March 18, 2007.
+Shooting began on March 18, 2007.